Course unit details:

 Aims

-To achieve this, the unit aims to:
+To achieve this, the units aims to:

-• Enhance students’ critical engagement with contemporary science museums
+- enhance your critical engagement with contemporary science museums

-• Identify and illuminate particular roles, professions, modes of collection and display and visitor experiences in museums and science centres
+- identify and illuminate particular roles, professions, modes of collection and display and visitor experiences in museums and science centres

-• Develop students’ skills at producing exhibitions and other media for science museums
+develop your skills at producing exhibitions and other media for museums - enhance your understanding of museums and science centres as institutions

 Learning outcomes